yakaz/elasticsearch-analysis-combo/README.md

 The plugin provides you with the `combo` analyzer type.
 It expects a list of other analyzers to be used, under the `sub_analyzers` property.
+You can remove duplicated tokens sharing the same position by setting `true` for the `deduplication` property.

 It is good practice to use the combo analyzer for both index and search.